 The same advice about advance preparation applies if your renewal date is coming up and there is a better deal to switch to, as your saving could be £280 on average.
 You might be able to save even more than this if you are relatively young.

 Reject unnecessary extras and up your excess

-You might look at a car insurance quote and be deterred by the price… only to realise that the coverage extends further than you really need.
+You might look at a car insurance quote and be deterred by the price… only to realize that the coverage extends further than you really need.
 For instance, it could cover driving abroad, something you never do – or account for a courtesy car you don’t have.

-Opt for a “blackbox policy”
+Opt for a “BlackBox policy”

 With this policy, a telematics system would be installed in the vehicle and can then monitor how safely you drive.
 Drive with care, and your premiums could substantially fall before too long.